Dashboard Overview

 Storage: Filter by storage location

-Status: Filter by backup status (Scheduled, Not Scheduled, Restore Only)
+Status: Filter by backup status (Scheduled, Not scheduled, Restore only)

 Azure DevOps additional filters: